 GENEVA — The main U.N. body dealing with trade, investment and development issues began a weeklong forum on Monday examining ways to solve the climate crisis, particularly sea level rise and other risks to small island nations.

-UNCTAD said its forum is meant to help boost the chances for success at the 2019 Climate Summit that U.N.
+UNCTAD said its forum is meant to help boost the chances for success at the 2019 Climate Action Summit that U.N.
 Secretary-General António Guterres will host on September 23 on the sidelines of the United Nations General Assembly’s annual high-level meetings in New York.

 Guterres aims to boost national ambitions and accelerate global actions that fulfill the 2015 Paris Agreement on climate change.